 So the first thing we can do to support detransitioners, retransitioners and everyone, is to make discussing doubts and complexity a normal part of the gender consult and not something that will prevent the patient from making their own informed choice.
 Another thing we need to do is to investigate what detransitioners want, because at present the focus of much research seems to be to use their existence to invalidate that of (other) trans people.
 Do they want interventions to reverse something?
 Are they just re-rejecting the gender binary after being shoved from one end of it to the other?
-If so, do they need Invite inedical/social/legal/psychological support to do so?
-How can we reduce the discrimination against transitioning/ed people that often precipitates a (temporary?) detransition?
+If so, do they need Invite in a large of the large reduce the discrimination against transitioning/ed people that often precipitates a (temporary?) detransition?
 Most of all, how can we support detransitioners to benefit from the experience, to help them celebrate and implement the self-knowledge they've gained, and not to see themselves as "traitors" (to trans people or to their AGAB), "failures" or "mistakes"?"